-The short answer is: Only if it’s relevant.
 Here are some situations when it can be helpful to list security clearance on your resume:

 - You’re applying to a job that needs the same type of security clearance you already have — for example, if you’re transferring from one military or government position to another.
-This can indicate that there’s no need for additional background checks and speed up the process.
+This can indicate that there’s no need for additional background checks and can speed up the process.

 - You’re applying for a job that requires a different type of security clearance than you currently hold.
 In this situation, you’ll still need to go through the process again, but having held any type of security clearance can reassure a potential employer that this will go smoothly.

 - You have inactive or expired security clearance.
 Even if your clearance has expired, it can be helpful to indicate that you’ve held it previously.

 - You’re applying for a job that doesn’t require official security clearance but does involve handling sensitive or confidential information.